ZoeLeBlanc/is578-intro-dh/_materials/intro_data_work/01-intro-formatting-organizing-data.md

 ---
-title: "Introduction to File Formats"
+title: "Introduction to Formatting and Organizing Data"
-permalink: /materials/intro-spreadsheets/01-intro-file-formats/
+permalink: /materials/intro-data-work/01-intro-formatting-organizing-data/
-excerpt: "An introduction to file formats and how they are used in DH."
+excerpt: "An introduction to working with data across file formats and considering how we organize data."
 toc: true
 ---